Please Excuse our Mess!

-We meet monthly on the first Tuesday of the month at the Ray and Ruthie Stonecipher Astronomy Center, 2200 Utah Street, Sturgeon Bay, WI.
+We typically meet monthly at 7:00pm on the second Tuesday of the month at the Ray and Ruthie Stonecipher Astronomy Center, 2200 Utah Street, Sturgeon Bay, WI.
 From Highway 42/57, turn East on Utah Street to Cove Road (stop sign) and turn left through the gate.
 Click here for a map.
 To get the latest news and information for upcoming events, subscribe to this site and follow us on Facebook.

 DPAS operates and maintains the Leif Everson Observatory.
-This is equipped with a 16” Ritchey Chretien Telescope, with an 8 inch Maksutov piggybacked on the big telescope on a state-of-the-art robotic mount, a weather station and a budding project in radio astronomy.
+This is equipped with a PlaneWave Instruments 17 inch f/6.8 Corrected Dall-Kirkham Astrograph telescope on a state-of-the-art L-500 mount that provides exceptional optical and tracking performance for astrophotography, or research.
 On a portable mount is a 102mm refractor with a hydrogen alpha filter for studying details of activity on the sun.
-DPAS also has a portable planetarium with a state of the art computer projection system which is used on cloudy nights, daytime activities and for public outreach in local schools and libraries.
+DPAS also owns and operates a portable planetarium with a state-of-the-art computer projection system which is used on cloudy nights, daytime activities and for public outreach in local schools and libraries.

 The Star Garden at the observatory is used for viewing the sky with unaided vision, binoculars and members’ telescopes.
 There are also binocular mounts set in concrete which allow people of various heights to share the same view.